alex-reardon/PPMI_merge/README.md

 1.  select the cohort based on one of the diagnostic columns `DX4cat` `DXsimplified` `Consensus.Subtype` or `Consensus.Diagnosis` - potentially only use the `Analytic.Cohort` subjects.
 2.  associate some outcome with diagnosis, while controlling for Age Sex and potentially `brainVol` if using imaging data.
+3.  education and disease duration might also be considered important covariates.
-3. Consider the time variable if doing longitudinal analysis.
+4. Consider the time variable if doing longitudinal analysis.
-4. Consider the values of `resnetGrade` if using imaging; e.g. reject data with grade less than 0.75 or 1.25 ( F and C respectively ).
+5. Consider the values of `resnetGrade` if using imaging; e.g. reject data with grade less than 0.75 or 1.25 ( F and C respectively ).
-5. Medication status can be important for looking at assessments related to motor function: e.g. use `On.PD.Treatment.UPDRS3.Cat` as a covariate.
+6. Medication status can be important for looking at assessments related to motor function: e.g. use `On.PD.Treatment.UPDRS3.Cat` as a covariate.
-6. Missing data is coded as NA  - this will limit power substantially as variables are only sparesely avaiable, in general.
+7. Missing data is coded as NA  - this will limit power substantially as variables are only sparesely avaiable, in general.
-7. The `DSD` imaging related variables are filtered for presence/absence across the cohort and adjusted for the dominant disease side ; these may be better to use than raw left/right variables.
+8. The `DSD` imaging related variables are filtered for presence/absence across the cohort and adjusted for the dominant disease side ; these may be better to use than raw left/right variables.
 At least for questions related to motor assessments.
-8. Draw a picture, draw a picture, draw a picture.
+9. Draw a picture, draw a picture, draw a picture.
-9. Let us know if you have questions/concerns.
+10. Let us know if you have questions/concerns.